boban-dj/arch-drive/README.md

 7. If it is a first time you are installing the system on this drive or you would like to restart from scratch, select *3) Format drive*.
 It will open the submenu with following actions:
     1. *1) Backup home partition* performs a backup of existing home directory partition content to `~/Downloads/arch-drive-home` directory.
     2. *2) Format drive* performs the format process.
 Please note that this action will destroy all data on this drive, including your home directory partition!
-    3. *3) Restore home partition* allows you to restore the content of home directory partition from previously created backup in `~/Downloads/arch-drive-home` directory.
+    3. *3) Restore home partition* allows you to restore the content of home directory partition from previously saved backup in `~/Downloads/arch-drive-home` directory.
-8. To setup Arch Linux on properly formatted drive select *4) Setup base system*.
+8. To setup Arch Linux on properly formatted drive select *4) Setup system*.
 9. Select *5) Quit* to unmount the drive and quit from menu.
 10. Insert your drive with newly installed system to any computer.
 Power it on or reboot and call the boot menu by pressing a shortcut key that is specific to this particular computer.
 It could be Esc, F8, F9, F11, or F12.
 On Apple Macs it is Option/Alt key.
 Select your flash drive item from menu and see how its system boots up.